LayerManager/layman/doc/rest.md

 Have the same request parameters and response structure and headers as [GET Layers](#get-layers).

 ### POST Workspace Layers
-Publish vector data file as new layer of WMS and WFS.
+Publish vector or raster data file as new layer of WMS, in case of vector also new feature type of WFS.

 Processing chain consists of few steps:
 - save file to workspace directory within Layman data directory